SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Reporter_legacy/Viewing_the_built-in_reports/System_reports.md

 | Bookings / Reservations | http://\[MyDataMiner\]/Reports/SRM.asp                 |

 > [!NOTE]
-> On systems using a Cassandra database, the number of alarms that can be displayed in a report is limited to 100,000.
+> On systems using a Cassandra database or equivalent, the number of alarms that can be displayed in a report is limited to 100,000.